DtxdF/AppJail.docs/docs/makejails/instructions.md

 ```

 **b.makejail**:

 ```
 STAGE cmd

 CMD echo "I'm b in the cmd stage."
 ```

-The previous Makejails will be a single Makejail:
+The resulting Makejail will be:

 ```
 OPTION start